-Program Summary: Describe the objectives of the sustainable practices, master planning, improved air quality and green construction practices (including reduction, reuse, and recycling of toxic contaminants, reduction of water and energy use, reduction in non-tactical vehicle use, increase in use of renewables and green procurement) and the degree of attainment of each objective during the achievement period.
+Program Summary: Describe the objectives of the sustainable practices, master planning, natural infrastructure management, improved air quality and green construction practices (including reduction, reuse, and recycling of toxic contaminants, reduction of water and energy use, increase in use of renewables and green procurement) and the degree of attainment of each objective during the achievement period.
 Describe the most outstanding features of the program during the period, including plans developed and progress made towards integrating sustainable practices into the management of mission activities.

 Accomplishments: Describe the most outstanding accomplishments during the achievement period.
-Examples of accomplishments can be found at Tab D2.
+Examples of accomplishments can be found at Tab D3.